Wirmaple73/Wirmaple73/README.md

 ## About Me
 Greetings!
 I'm Alireza Shahidifard, a wannabe programmer and software nerd from Mashhad.

-I'm (almost) always open to new ideas and eager to learn and acquire more skills in back-end technologies.
+I'm usually open to new ideas and eager to learn and acquire more skills in back-end technologies.
 I prefer to develop websites and desktop applications as a hobby.
 Feel free to reach out any time and I'll do my best to lend a hand!

 [![](https://visitcount.itsvg.in/api?id=Wirmaple73&icon=0&color=12)](https://visitcount.itsvg.in)